crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

  2. Algebraic data types.
  3. Closures.

+While discussing each of these, we will point out at some improvements that could be made to the compiler and stdlib to improve its support.
+The intention is not to fix an agenda, but rather to open the discussion about wether such improvements are relevant to the community.

 ## Mutability considered harmful

 A key aspects of functional programming is related to the idea that any change in the state of the program should be _local_.
 A way to describe this is with the following comparison, where `f` is any function or method, and `x` any value: